matjaz99/OpenMp3Player/README.md

 OpenMp3Player
 ===================

-New version 2 is in development.
-It will bring many new features.
-JSF will be used.
+New version 2 is still in development phase.
+It will bring many new features, such as:
+- JSF 1.2 will be used (JSP based)
+- tags and labels
+- upload mp3

 Last stable release: 1.4.0